truth table: Binary Operations 2

 REFACTOR: make it better

-• I add the next case - when the first input is True and the second input is False, to test_logical_disjunction in test_binary.py
+• I add an assertion for the next case, which is when the first input is True and the second input is False, to test_logical_disjunction in test_binary.py

 81 def test_logical_disjunction(self):